-- According to a memo from Berman to donors for a related campaign, the intended effect of HumaneWatch is to depress “some of the donation stream that HSUS would have expected prior to our campaign.”
+- According to a memo from Berman to donors for a related campaign and reporting by the Associated Press, the intended effect of HumaneWatch is to depress “some of the donation stream that HSUS would have expected prior to our campaign.”

 - CCF has been condemned by the editorial boards of USA Today and Washington Post as well as on ABC News for misleading the public.

 - Federal tax laws and IRS regulations prohibit creation and operation of nonprofits to benefit private interests and individuals.
 But some of Richard Berman’s charities have paid more than 92% of their “donations” to Richard Berman and his for-profit corporation.

 - According to 2011 tax forms, CCF received charitable donations totaling $1.4 million of which $1.29 million – or 92% were paid to Berman and Company for “staff[ing] and operat[ing] the day-to-day activities” of the charity.

 - The Boston Globe reported in 2013 on Berman and his work, including a quote from a book about U.S. politics where he stated companies “can pay us to represent them and retain their anonymity.”